Punch-marked coins: Janapada Coins

-The Kuru kingdom in present day Haryana minted punched coins as excavated in the Babyal Hoard near Sugh Ancient Mound in present day Haryana.
+The Kuru kingdom minted punched coins, evidenced by their discovery in excavations of the Babyal Hoard near Sugh Ancient Mound, in present day Haryana.
 The coins of the Babyal Hoard had a triskelion-like design punched into them.

 The Gandhara Janapada issued stamped bent bar coins prior to the Achaemenid Era.
-These coins were found mixed along with standard Persian and Greek coins in the Bhir Mound which were likely still circulating during Achaemenid rule.
+These coins were found mixed along with standard Persian and Greek coins (likely still circulating during Achaemenid rule) in the Bhir Mound.

-As mentioned by Pāṇini in his work Aṣṭādhyāyī (350 BCE), Panini categorized ancient Indian coins as Karshapanas, either marked or unmarked (punched).
-The coins of this period were punch-marked coins called Aahat.
-Several of these coins had a single symbol, for example, Saurashtra had a humped bull, and Dakshin Panchala had a Swastika, others, like Magadha, had several symbols.
-These coins were made of silver of a standard weight but with an irregular shape.
-This was gained by cutting up silver bars and then making the correct weight by cutting the edges of the coin.
+In his work Aṣṭādhyāyī (350 BCE), Pāṇini categorized ancient Indian coins as Karshapana, either marked or unmarked (punched), and punch-marked coins called Aahat.
+Several of these coins had a single symbol.
+For example, coins from Saurashtra had a humped bull, while those of Dakshin Panchala had a swastika.
+Others, like from Magadha, had several symbols.
+These coins were of a standard weight but irregular shape, formed by cutting up silver bars and shaving the edges to the desired weight.

 Achaemenid and Greek coinage (6th century onward)

 "Bent bar" of the Gandhara Janapda unearthed with Achaemenid and Greek coins, Gandhara, c.350 BC.

-Silver coins were certainly being produced in the Achaemenid Satrapy of Gandāra, by the mid-4th century BC.
-As mentioned by Plutarch noted Taxiles (Ambhi) of Taxila exchanged coined tribute with Alexander the Great.
+Silver coins were being produced in the Achaemenid Satrapy of Gandāra by the mid-4th century BC.
+As noted by Plutarch, Taxiles (Ambhi) of Taxila exchanged coined tribute with Alexander the Great.

 Coin finds in the Kabul hoard (c.
 380 BC), Mir Zakah hoards (c.
-100 AD), Taxila Bhir Mound (c.
-300 BC), or the Shaikhan Dehri hoard near Pushkalavati have revealed numerous Achaemenid coins as well as many Greek coins from the 5th and 4th centuries BC were circulating in the area, at least as far as the Indus during the reign of the Achaemenids (549 - 330 BCE), who were in control of the areas as far as Gandhara.
-In 2007 a small coin hoard was discovered at the site of ancient Pushkalavati (Shaikhan Dehri) in Pakistan.
+100 AD), Bhir Mound (c.
+300 BC), or the Shaikhan Dehri hoard near Pushkalavati included Achaemenid coins as well as many Greek coins from the 5th and 4th centuries BC.
+This shows that the coins were circulating at least as far as the Indus during the reign of the Achaemenids (549 - 330 BCE), who controlled the areas as far as Gandhara.
+In 2007, a small coin hoard was discovered at the site of ancient Pushkalavati (Shaikhan Dehri) in Pakistan.
 The hoard contained a tetradrachm minted in Athens c.
-500-480 BC, together with a number of local types as well as silver cast ingots.
+500-480 BC, along with a number of local coins and cast silver ingots.
 The Athens coin is the earliest known example of its type to be found so far to the east.
-The Mir Zakah hoards offered hundreds of thousands of examples, punched and stamped bars and coins, manufactured between the late 5th century BC, and late 1st century AD.
+The Mir Zakah hoards offered several hundred thousand examples of punched and stamped bars and coins, manufactured between the late-5th century BC and late-1st century AD.

-Daniel Schlumberger also considers that punch-marked bars, similar to the many punch-marked bars found in northwestern India, initially originated in the Achaemenid Empire, rather than in the Indian heartland:
+Daniel Schlumberger believes that punch-marked bars, similar to the many punch-marked bars found in northwestern India, initially originated in the Achaemenid Empire, rather than in the Indian heartland: